jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 their own gain.
-While these attacks all share that commonality, one rather significant difference is the scale and pervasiveness of these tactics.First, the good news.
+While these attacks all share that commonality, one rather significant difference is the scale and pervasiveness of these tactics.
+First, the good news.
 We have not seen a dramatic rise in Pretexting like we did last year.
 However, it is also true that it hasnt decreased but instead